-There will also be some local lending coming on line in the next couple of weeks as RDC's and Towns work to re-orient their current lending programs to address the disaster.
+Some local lending is now coming on line and more will be coming in the next couple of weeks as RDC's and Towns work to re-orient their current lending programs to address the disaster.
 These will be smaller amounts that should be seen primarily as bridge loans while applications for the above are in process.
-We are, collectively, strategizing on how to best utilize these funds to help businesses as part of a broader strategy with the current Federal programs and others that may still emerge.
+And any loan/grant you receive for COVID-19 will, if you proceed with the full EIDL application, be subtracted (mitigated) from the final amount.